 Depending on the condition of your shoulder, your surgeon may replace only the ball.
 This procedure is called a hemiarthroplasty.
-In a traditional hemiarthroplasty, the head of the humerus is replaced with a metal ball and stem, similar to the component used in a total shoulder replacement.
+In a traditional hemiarthroplasty, the surgeon replaces the head of the humerus with a metal ball and stem, similar to the component used in a total shoulder replacement.
 This is called a stemmed hemiarthroplasty.

 Some surgeons recommend hemiarthroplasty when the humeral head is severely fractured but the socket is normal.
 Other indications for a hemiarthroplasty include: